datenzauberer/rust-pico-workshop/praesentation/src/setup-en.md

 This should return the version of Cargo installed on your system, similar to the Rust compiler version check.

-## Embedded Rust
+## Embedded Rust Development Dependencies

-Install development dependencies:
+Install `cargo-generate`:

 ```sh
 cargo install cargo-generate
 ```

-If it fails install packages as described in SMTODO: SECTION.
+If the installation fails due to missing dependencies, install the required packages as described in [Ubuntu 22.04 setup](#ubuntu-2204-setup)

 Follow the installation instructions here [`rp-rs/rp-hal` *Getting Started*](https://github.com/rp-rs/rp-hal?tab=readme-ov-file#getting-started) to get ready: